desklabs/Desk-CSV-Importer/README.md

 `gem install bundler`

-and use bundler to install the rest of the gems we need:
+and use bundler to install the rest of the gems we need from our Gemfile:

 `bundle install`